The Drummonds of Colquhalzie

 Copyright ScotlandsPeople, National Records of Scotland.

-The record describes the baptism on 29th October (1646) of Thomas Drummond, son to John Drummond of Culgqylie and Barbara Blair.
-The witnesses were Sr (Sir) George Hay and Sr (Sir) James Drummond.
+The record describes the baptism on 29th October (1646) of Thomas Drummond, son to Johne Drummond of Culgqylie and Barbara Blair.
+The witnesses were Sr (Sir) Georg Hay and Sr (Sir) James Drummond.

-The first witness could be Sir George Hay, 8th of Megginch.
+The first witness to the baptism could be Sir George Hay, 8th of Megginch.
 Sir George had no sons to succeed him and in 1661, John Drummond, 8th of Lennoch and his wife Jean Campbell purchased Megginch from him.
-The Drummonds “packed all their belongings into Oxen carts and moved from Lennoch near Crieff in July.
+According to an entry on the Megginch Castle website, the Drummonds “packed all their belongings into Oxen carts and moved from Lennoch near Crieff in July.
 They brought with them the old Drummond cradle, the smoke-darkened Begger’s bench, the two-handed crusader sword belonging to Maurice, the Crusader Drummond – all still in the Castle today.

 Drummond of Colquhalzie Arms